toolleeo/cli-apps/README.md

 * [line](https://github.com/pd3v/line) - Tiny command-line midi sequencer and language for live coding.
 * [maestro-cli](https://github.com/PrajwalVandana/maestro-cli) - A command-line tool to play songs (or any audio, really) in the terminal.
 * [mfp](https://github.com/guptarohit/mfp) - A command-line utility for playing music mixes for programming & focus (from [musicforprogramming.net](musicforprogramming.net)), unlocking the flow state.
-* [MOC](https://moc.daper.net/) - (music on console) is a powerful and easy to use console audio player, user interface a la Midnight Commander, plenty of features, fully controllable from the keyboard.
+* [MOC](https://moc.daper.net/) - (music on console) - a powerful and easy to use console audio player, user interface a la Midnight Commander, plenty of features, fully controllable from the keyboard.
 * [Mp3blaster](http://www.mp3blaster.org/?m=1) - Audio player for the text console.
 * [mpg123](http://mpg123.org/) - Quick `mp3` sound file player; no visual interface, just a command-line audio file player for `mp3` files.
 * [mps-youtube](https://github.com/mps-youtube/yewtube) - A curses player for music tracks from YouTube; it allows searching for songs and playlists; it downloads the video, extracts the audio track and plays it; handles local playlists and many configuration parameters.